MT — Mountain Time

 When does MT change for daylight saving time?

-It does not change.
-MT does not observe DST and has no counterpart, so there are no spring or autumn clock changes to account for during the year.
+MT does not change for daylight saving time.
+It does not observe DST and has no counterpart, so there are no annual spring or autumn switch dates attached to MT itself.

-Are there other abbreviations with the same offset as MT?
+Which other abbreviations share the same offset as MT?